Updated August 2019

 Medical Marijuana in Alabama

 Full strength medical marijuana is still illegal in Alabama.
-However, in 2014, Governor Robert Bentley signed Senate Bill 174, also known as Carly’s Law, which made it legal for seizure patients with a prescription from a licensed physician to possess and use high-CBD, low-THC marijuana extracts.
+However, in 2014, Governor Robert Bentley signed Senate Bill 174, also known as Carly’s Law, which made it legal for seizure patients with a prescription from a licensed physician to possess and use low-THC marijuana extracts.

 Consumption of CBD from Hemp Oil in Alabama

 Hemp-derived CBD products are legal under Federal Law in the United States; however, individual state laws are dynamic and fluid.
 Individual states may enact their own laws governing hemp-derived CBD.

 The cultivation of cannabis for any purpose, including personal, commercial, medical, and research, is illegal in Alabama.
 Growing cannabis or any of its derivatives on your personal property can result in a trafficking felony punishable by a minimum 3 years imprisonment and a $25,000 fine.